 The Food Bank aims to create a fun and safe environment for our volunteers.
 Please familiarize yourself with the rules and recommendations for working at the warehouse, off-site food distributions, and other volunteer activities.

-- Volunteers ages 8 – 17 must receive parental permission to volunteer and have a signed waiver on file.
+- Volunteers need to have parental permission to volunteer and have a signed waiver on file.

 - Due to safety regulations, volunteers must be 14 years of age or older to volunteer at off-site food distributions.

 - All volunteers must sign in at front desk and wear a nametag with first and last name printed clearly and worn on outer article of clothing.

 - If you are given a reflective safety vest as part of your orientation, we ask that you continue to wear it throughout the day.

 - Closed-toe shoes are required in our warehouse.
 Volunteers (including chaperones) who do not wear closed toed shoes will not be permitted in the warehouse.

 - We are a Fragrance-Free work area: please do not wear strong scented perfumes/cologne, creams or lotions.

 - Anyone under the influence of drugs and/or alcohol will not be permitted to volunteer.

 - Sexual harassment, violence, harassing behavior or offensive speech will not be tolerated by staff or volunteers.